Luis-Otter/portfolio-project/README.md

 Because of this, the nav items meet the criteria of being easy to read and linked to relevant sections.

-Feature 2: have five coping strategies, with descriptions, and visual aids (such as icons)
+Feature 2: five coping strategy cards, with descriptions, and visual aids (such as icons)

 The coping strategies section was created using the css grid method.
 This was used as it is a better alternative to boostrap grid: more adaptable, and easier to implement without bloating html code.<br>
 To create the required five items I essentially made five cards.
 Each one contains an icon, followed by a title, then the concise description.